 Form 2

-Every specification, be it provisional or complete, is submitted in Form-2 along with the Application Form-1 and other documents with the prescribed fee.
-The form stipulates certain fields be populated.
-The first page contains the title of the invention, details of the applicant (name, address, nationality) and the preamble to the description, which indicates whether the specification is provisional or complete.
-In the case of a provisional specification, it states, ā The following specification describes the inventionsā.
-In contrast, for a complete specification, it states, āThe following specification particularly describes the invention and the manner in which it is to be performedā.
+Every specification, whether provisional or complete, is submitted in Form-2 along with Application Form-1 and the other required documents, along with the prescribed fee.
+The form requires certain fields to be filled.
+The first page includes the title of the invention, the applicant’s details (name, address, nationality), and the preamble to the description, which indicates whether the specification is provisional or complete.
+For a provisional specification, the preamble states, “The following specification describes the invention.”
+For a complete specification, it states, “The following specification particularly describes the invention and the manner in which it is to be performed.”

-The first page of the form is followed by the description.
-Subsequently, a separate page is attached that contains the claims and begins with āI/We claimā.
-It is usually advisable not to include claims in the provisional specification as the purpose of filing a provisional specification is to claim a priority date.
-However, the applicant should include as much information as is available.
-The date and signature are given at the end of the last page of the specification.
-The abstract of the invention is provided along with the complete specification on a separate page.
+The description follows the first page of the form.
+A separate page is then attached for the claims, which begin with “I/We claim.”
+It is usually advisable not to include claims in the provisional specification because its main purpose is to secure a priority date.
+However, the applicant should still include as much information as is available.
+The date and signature appear at the end of the last page of the specification.
+The abstract of the invention is provided on a separate page along with the complete specification.

 Conclusion